 Tips for Making a Scrappy Quilt

-Scrappy quilts are so fun to make and are great stash busters, but they require some thought to get the look you want for your quilt!
-Here are some tips for making a scrappy quilt.
+Scrappy quilts are fun to make and will bust your stash!
+They do require some planning to get the look you want.
+Here are some tips for getting the process underway.

 First, let’s talk about the definition of a scrap quilt.
 Scrap quilts are quilts that seem to be sewn with a random assortment of fabric – like the quilter put their hand in a bin of fabric and pulled out pieces without looking.
 Historically, many scrap quilts were “make do” projects and were pieced with leftover fabric and even clothing items.
 They were thriftier and more utilitarian, but today, scrap quilts are still popular with people who just love fabric and want to use as many as possible in their quilts.